convisoappsec/conviso-docs/docs/tools/conviso-sbom/conviso-sbom.md

 The base URL for Conviso API GraphQL endpoints is `https://app.convisoappsec.com/graphql`.

-You need to pass the SBOM file in CycloneDX format, asset id and company id to be able to import a SBOM file.
+You need to pass the SBOM file in CycloneDX format, asset id and company id to be able to import an SBOM file.

 The request body looks like this: